bluccino/tool-pimp/README.md

   a `cleanup.sh` script before the actual deactivation

-* optionally adding executable binary files (typically bash scripts) to the virtual environment's binary folder, which are only available as long as the virtual environment is activate.
+* optionally adding executable binary files (typically bash scripts) to the virtual environment's binary folder, which are only "available" (executable) as long as the virtual environment is activated.

 ~~~
     NOTE: In a typical scenario the set of binary files, which are copied to the